-In subsection (c)(3)(A), the words "contracts, cooperative agreements, or other" are omitted as unnecessary.
+In subsection (c)(3)(A), the words "contracts, coopera-

+in subsection (O/O/A), the words "Contracts, coopera-tive agreements, or other" are omitted as unnecessary.
 In subsection (d), the words "Notwithstanding any other provision of law" are omitted as unnecessary.
 The words "commencing April 1, 1996" are omitted as obsolete.
-The words "or its successor" and "or redevelopment" are omitted as unnecessary.
+The words "or its successor" and "or redevel-opment" are omitted as unnecessary.